philbuchanan/Accordion-Shortcodes/readme.txt

     .accordion dd {padding-bottom: 15px;}

 == Installation ==
-1. Upload accordion-shortcodes folder to the /wp-content/plugins/ directory.
+1. Upload the 'accordion-shortcodes' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the Plugins menu in WordPress.
 3. Add the shortcodes to your content.

 == Changelog ==
+= 1.0.2 =
+* Added setting to disable auto closing of accordion items
+* Better handling of accordion items with no title attribute set

 = 1.0.1 =
 * Minor code tweaks
 * Updated readme